Prison abolition: Arguments

+Opposition

-Imprisonment as punishment for a crime has not changed radically in hundreds of years, so some people are arguing it needs to be rethought in the twenty-first century.
-Despite enjoying a small following in academic circles for several decades, prison abolition was never a mainstream position before the twenty-first century.
-The criticism of abolition is that it is "naïve idealism" due to the lack "of any practical alternatives to prison", others feel it diverts attention away from reform efforts that have a greater chance of success.
+Critics of abolition describe it as "naïve idealism" due to the lack "of any practical alternatives to prison", or feel it diverts attention away from reform efforts that have a greater chance of success.
 Thomas Ward Frampton cites the most common argument against abolitionism as what to do with the small number of prisoners who present the most danger to society; abolitionists do not have a unified answer to this problem.

 Some people and organizations support decarceration while opposing abolitionism, contending that reforms could reduce the prison population by half or up to 90 percent with no impact on public safety.
 Others argue that most dangerous offenders are not prevented from committing crimes despite mass incarceration, citing low crime clearance rates, disagreement about which actions are most harmful to society, and the number of violent crimes committed by prisoners against each other.

+History

+Imprisonment as punishment for a crime has not changed radically in hundreds of years, so some people argue it needs to be rethought in the 21st century.
+Despite enjoying a small following in academic circles for several decades, prison abolition was never a mainstream position before the 21st century.

 In the 1970s, the prison abolition movement was more popular in Europe compared to police abolition.
 Prison abolition also was somewhat popular in the United States at the same time, with some experts at the time viewing the eventual abolition of prison as inevitable.